sevensolutions/nomad-iis/README.md

 > The corresponding section is locked on IIS Instance level.
 > To unlock it, open the IIS Management Console, select the Server node on the left side and then navigate to *Feature Delegation*.
 Look for the entry *Authentication - Anonymous* and change it to *Read/Write*.

+### asp-net-sample-app returns 500 - Internal Server Error

+The asp-net-sample-app changes the anonymous authentication in a way, so that the App Pool Identity is being used.
+Please see the *Important*-box above.

 ## 🛠 How to Compile

 Run the setup command to download the nomad binary.